Having diabetes can lead to many health concerns, because your feet are the furthers from your heart they are usually the first effected.

 2. Poor circulation in your feet called ‘peripheral vascular disease’.
 Changes to your circulation may delay your ability to heal any cuts or sores.
 This may also increase your risk of developing ulcers that may even lead to amputations.

-What Diabetes foot health check involves:
+What a Diabetes foot health check involves:

 - Doppler ultrasound analysis of pulses in foot

 - Nerve sensation assessment

 - Assessment of skin and nails

 - Letter correspondance to General Practitioner

 What are the signs and symptoms your feet may show:

 - Sharp pain in your leg after walking, pins and needles

 - Any changes in foot colour, such as redder skin?

 - Nail changes, corns, calluses, cracked or dry skin.